sdsc-complecs/linux-scheduler/README.md

 priority relative to the other processes running on your system.

 ### Learning Goals :bulb:
 - What is a process?
-- What is a thread?
+What is a thread?
+What is a scheduler?
 - What is the difference between foreground and background processes?
 - How to view processes and threads with the `top` command
 - How to control process priority